-\bigcirc > Labor practices and safe working conditions are defined \bigcirc We regularly audit sites and locations - on average every in standards, and the implementation of these standards is the three years - to aim for compliance with rules and regulations. responsibility of site management, reporting to the respective technical integrity and effective management systems.
-We Division Head of Operations.
-Each site has an EHS manager actively monitor our performance in occupational health and responsible for the occupational safety process, target setting safety, and distribute a monthly analysis report to employees. and ensuring the site meets local targets.
-Every employee These reports and subsequent activities are carefully tracked contributes by identifying risks and unsafe conditions and so that approaches can be adapted accordingly. $< \odot$ correcting them through the safety CAPA program, and working safely at all times. < 🕑
+⊘ Labor practices and safe working conditions are defined in standards, and the implementation of these standards is the responsibility of site management, reporting to the respective Division Head of Operations.
+Each site has an EHS manager responsible for the occupational safety process, target setting and ensuring the site meets local targets.
+Every employee contributes by identifying risks and unsafe conditions and correcting them through the safety CAPA program, and working safely at all times. <

-While our Safety and Sustainability policy defines high-level principles, our corporate EHS management system (fully aligned to ISO 45001 requirements) describes the essential administrative elements for successful EHS management. \bigcirc Examples include planning, compliance, training, incident investigation, performance reporting, emergency preparedness, inspections and audits, and management review. $<\bigcirc$ Site employees are trained to use these tools, and local and global EHS leaders collaborate with each site to ensure the workplace is safe and productive.
+While our Safety and Sustainability policy defines high-level principles, our corporate EHS management system (fully aligned to ISO 45001 requirements) describes the essential administrative elements for successful EHS management. $\bigcirc$ Examples include planning, compliance, training, incident investigation, performance reporting, emergency preparedness, inspections and audits, and management review.